Ransom Jones

-There are two accepted methods to calculate column volume.
-First, and in my opinion more consistent, is calculating the volume of the cylindrical column, and accounting for the packing density.
-To do this, two different equations may be used.
+There are two common ways to calculate column volume.
+The first method—and often the most consistent—is to calculate the volume of the cylindrical column itself and then adjust for packing density.
+To do this, you can apply one of two equations.

 𝑪𝑽= 𝝅𝒓𝟐𝑳∗𝟎.𝟕